ym820/foreground_window_forcast/README.md

 | -ex  --experiment 	        | 1           | The experiment number

 ### Notes
-After running, there will be a folder created at `outputs` and named as "HMM_`experiment`".
+After running, there will be a folder created at `outputs` and named as "HMM_expt_`experiment`".
 Then, the parameters, transition matrix, model accuracy, and visualization will be stored in the folder.

 ## Task 2: App Duration Prediction with Long Short-Term Memory (LSTM)
 As for the primary objective for our project, we aim to forecast the amount of time (in seconds) an individual will spend on a specific application within a specific hour.